seriesoftubes/pycollections.js/README.md

 # pycollections.js
 ## Bringing collections.py to JavaScript

-pycollections.js contains class definitions for Dict, DefaultDict, and Counter, stocked with functionality that (mostly) mirrors their collections.py counterparts and exceeds that of the ES6 Map class.
+pycollections.js contains class definitions for Dict, DefaultDict, Counter, OrderedDict, and NamedTuple, stocked with functionality that (mostly) mirrors their collections.py counterparts and exceeds that of the ES6 Map class.

 It has been tested on NodeJS v0.12.7, and the latest Chrome, Firefox, and Safari browsers.